2.1 Introduction to Development and Review

 Consumer Law and changes to existing provision

-4. In March 2015, the Competition and Markets Authority (CMA) published advice for higher education providers to help them comply with their consumer law obligations.
-This advice sets out the CMA’s views on compliance in a number of areas, including the provision of information for undergraduate students.
+4. In May 2023, the Competition and Markets Authority (CMA) updated its consumer law advice for higher education providers, first published in March 2015 to bring the advice up to date, for example in its references to consumer law and to stakeholders.
+Whilst some of the language and references in the legislation changed, the obligations on HE providers are substantially the same as they were at the time of publication of the original advice which set out the CMA’s views on compliance in a number of areas, including the provision of information for undergraduate students.
 QAA have prepared a practical guide that aims to help providers present good quality information to prospective students, including entry requirements, course structure and delivery, module information, assessment and feedback, and course costs.
-This is available at: https://webarchive.nationalarchives.gov.uk/20180319121228/http://www.hefce.ac.uk/lt/provinfo/
+The updated and reissued advice (31 May 2023) is available here: https://assets.publishing.service.gov.uk/media/64771faeb32b9e0012a95f30/Consumer_law_advice_for_higher_education_providers_.pdf

-5. In light of CMA advice, faculties will need to plan carefully before making any changes to existing schemes and their constituent modules.
-Where changes are proposed as part of annual monitoring or periodic review exercises, or in response to student or external feedback mechanisms, departments will need to consult with current students (including those who have accepted an offer but who have not yet commenced their studies) before the changes are considered for approval.
+5. Faculties must plan carefully before making any changes to existing schemes and their constituent modules.
+Where changes are proposed as part of annual monitoring or review exercises, or in response to student or external feedback mechanisms, departments need to consult with current students (including those who have accepted an offer but who have not yet commenced their studies) before the changes are considered for approval.
 The exact nature of this consultation will depend on the extent of the proposed changes but could consist of one of the following.
 Departments should consult the Academic Registry QA team for further guidance: qaestaff@aber.ac.uk:

 (i) Consultation through the Staff-Student Consultative Committee